MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/tasks/modify-demand-forecast-manually.md

 ## Modify the forecast in Microsoft Excel

+To modify the forecast in Microsoft Excel:

-1. With the **Demand forecast** page still open, on the Action Pane, select **Open in Microsoft Office \> Edit Demand forecast**.
+1. With the **Demand forecast** page still open, on the Action Pane, select **Open in Microsoft Office \> Demand forecast entries**.
+1. Select a download location, save, and then open the downloaded file in Excel.
+1. If you see a warning, choose to **Enable editing**.
-1. In Excel, add, delete, and edit demand forecast lines as needed.
-If you are not able to see the data in Excel, you must sign in with the **Keep me signed in** option enabled and you must trust the data connection app.
+1. Sign in to Supply Chain Management using the Microsoft Dynamics task pane.
+You must sign in with the **Keep me signed in** option enabled and you must trust the data connection app.
+1. The Excel spreadsheet now shows all the current demand forecast lines for your company.
+Add, delete, and edit demand forecast lines as needed.
+1. Select **Publish** on the Microsoft Dynamics task pane to upload your changes back to Supply Chain Management.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]